dovahcrow/dovahcrow.github.io/content/authors/admin/_index.md

 # List your qualifications (such as academic degrees).
 education:
   courses:
-  - course: PhD in Computing Science
+  - course: PhD Student in Computing Science
     institution: Simon Fraser University
     year: 2019
   - course: "MSc in Computing Science"